KirillBaranov/kb-labs-ai-review/CONTRIBUTING.md

-# Contributing to Sentinel AI
+# Contributing to KB Labs AI Review

 Thanks for your interest in contributing 🚀
 We welcome pull requests, bug reports, and feature discussions.